-Collaborative Filtering (CF) is a technology which uses the items by user matrix to discover other users with similar tastes as the active user for which we want to make the prediction.
+Collaborative Filtering (CF) is a technology that uses the item by user matrix to discover other users with similar tastes as the active user for which we want to make the prediction.
 The intuition is that if other users, similar to the active user, already purchased a certain item, then it is likely that the active user will like that item as well.
 A similar (dual) consideration can be made by changing the point of view.
 If we know that a set of items are often purchased together (they are similar in some sense), then, if the active user has bought one of them, probably he/she will be interested to the other as well.
-The first view is the one that is prevalent in recent CF literature.
-In this paper, we show that the second view turned out more useful when used for the MSD competition.
+In this paper, we show that, even if this second view has been far more useful to win the MSD competition, the first view also brings useful and diverse information that can be aggregated in order to boost the performance of the recommendation.

-In Section 2 collaborative filtering is described and proposed as a first approach to solve the problem of MSD.
-In the same section three different views of the memory-based CF task are proposed that motivated the different algorithms of the section.
-In Section 3 empirical results of the proposed techniques are presented and discussed.
+In Section 2, collaborative filtering is described and proposed as a first approach to solve the problem of MSD.
+In particular, we briefly discuss the most popular state-of-the-art techniques: model based and memory based CF methods.
+In the same section, we propose a variant of memory based CF particularly suitable to tasks with implicit feedback and binary ratings, and we propose a new parameterized similarity function that can be adapted to different applicative domains.
+Finally, in Section 3, empirical results of the proposed techniques are presented and discussed.

-2 A CF approach to the MSD task
+2 A Collaborative Filtering approach to the MSD task

-Collaborative filtering techniques use a database in the form of a user-item matrix R of preferences.
-In a typical CF scenario a set $\mathcal U$ of n users and a set $\mathcal I$ of m items exist and the entries of $R=\{r{ui}\}\in\mathbb R^{n\times m}$ represent how much user u likes item i.
-In this paper, we assume $r{ui}\in\{0,1\}$ as this is the setting of the MSD challenge.
+Collaborative Filtering techniques use a database in the form of a user-item matrix R of preferences.
+In a typical Collaborative Filtering scenario, a set \mathcal{U} of n users and a set \mathcal{I} of m items exist and the entries of $R = \{r{ui}\} \in \mathbb{R}^{n \times m}$ represent how much user u likes item i.
+In this paper, we assume $r{ui} \in \{0, 1\}$ as this was the setting of the MSD challenge1.
 Entries r{ui} represent the fact that user u have listened to (or would like to listen to) the song i.
 In the following we refer to items or songs interchangeably.
-The MSD challenge task is more properly described as a top- τ recommendation task.
-Specifically, we want to identify a list of τ ($\tau=500$ in the challenge) items $I_u\subseteq\mathcal I$ that active user u will like the most.
+The MSD challenge task has been more properly described as a top- τ recommendation task.
+Specifically, for any active user u, we want to identify a list of τ ($\tau = 500$ in the challenge) items $I_u \subseteq \mathcal{I}$ that he/she will like the most.
 Clearly, this set must be disjoint with the set of items already rated (purchased, or listened to) by the active user.